megan-davi/iOS-App-Practice/README.md

 ### 08 :: Bitcoin Ticker
 This app allows for a user to scroll through a list of currencies and see what a bitcoin is worth for the selected currency.
 The main goal of this app was to solidy knowledge gained from the Clima app; using protocols and delegates can be really tricky at first but Xcode's tooltip for using a UIPickerView told me that I needed a protocol and what required methods the delegate needed to operate.
 This app utilizes the [Bitcoin Average API](https://apiv2.bitcoinaverage.com).

+### 09 :: Flash Chat
+Users can register an account to login into this app.
+After registering or logging in, they can chat using an instant-messaging interface.
+Building this app introduced me to Firebase which doubles as both the user login authenticator as well as the database to hold the user's message data.
+It also introduced me to working with UITableViews, creating custom cells for the TableViews, and the Navigation Controller which aids in navigating through view controllers.
+I gained more experience using CocoaPods as well, which included the design-oriented Chameleon Framework and SVProgressHUD for the loading heads-up displays.